 - It contains 1.5% cobalt.
 Cobalt is an expensive metal and, when added to steel, increases the steel’s hardness.
 This makes knives that are slow to dull.

 - N680 also contains .1% vanadium.
 Vanadium is used to give the metal a nice grain when it is forming.
 The grain gives the metal more flexibility and chip resistance.
 Unlike pure carbon steels, carbon steels with vanadium are less likely to break.

-- N680 is used in some top of the line Spiderco knives because of its features and price point.
+- N680 is used in some top of the line Spyderco knives because of its features and price point.

 Things to Keep in Mind

-Just keep in mind that only a certain amount of the money you spend goes towards the materials the knife is made of.
+Just keep in mind that only a certain amount of the money you spend goes towards the materials of which the knife is made.
 (See our machete guide).
 Other than that you are paying for the name or retailer expenses.
 Know your product, and buy what you are after.
 (This $30 folding knife outperforms $200 knives).